VitaliySaburdo/test-task-volt/README.md

 ## Technologies
 The following libraries and technologies are used in the project:

-react
+- react
-react-redux
+- react-redux
-reduxjs/toolkit
+- reduxjs/toolkit
-react-loader-spinner
+- react-loader-spinner
-axios
+- axios
-styled-components
+- styled-components
-mui/material
+- mui/material
-formik
+- formik
-yup
+- yup

+## Backend

+This application uses a backend mockapi.io